-Old rivals from the NFC North will meet in Week 5 as the Green Bay Packers pay a visit to the Detroit Lions.
-Kickoff is scheduled for 1:00 EST on Sunday, October 7, at Ford Field in Detroit.
-Fans in certain markets will be able to watch the game on Fox.
+With the NFC North title clinched, the Green Bay Packers will try to secure a first-round playoff by and perhaps even home-field advantage when they visit the Detroit Lions in Week 17.
+Game time is set for 1:00 EST on Sunday, December 29 at Ford Field in Detroit.
+Fans in local markets can watch the game on Fox.

 Early betting odds have the Packers favored by 13 points on the road with an over/under of 43 points.
 Click here to check out all of this week’s NFL betting odds.

 The Packers head into Week 17 fresh off an impressive road win over the Vikings Monday night that secured the NFC North title.
 Despite three turnovers in the first half that held them back, Green Bay dominated the game statistically, nearly tripling the Vikings in total yards while giving up just seven first downs.
 Green Bay has now won four games in a row heading down the stretch and sits at 12-3 heading into the final week of the season.

 More importantly, the Packers can clinch a first-round playoff bye with a win or a loss by the Saints in Week 17.
 They can also earn home-field advantage throughout the playoffs if they win and the 49ers lose Sunday night.
 That leaves them with a lot to play for during the final week of the season.

 On the other side, the Lions will be glad to have the 2019 season come to an end.
 After going undefeated through the first three weeks of the season, things went downhill fast for the Lions who have just one win since Week 3.
 If they don’t get a win in Week 17, Detroit will finish the year on a 9-game losing streak.